 Step 1 - Setup Data Replication

-The below account creation is with the help of commands but as you have already created an account with organization feature you can skip this step and follow from step 2.
+The below account creation is with the help of commands, but as you have already created an account with the organization feature, you can skip this step and follow step 2.

 create account TEST_ACCOUNT1

 email = 'Snowflakeadmin@gmail.com'

 Step 2 - Enable replication for the account

 Here account locator should be the account for which you wish to enable the replication

 Step 3 -Promote the local database to serve as primary database - (in source account)